 - Style.
 The bezel is the only part visible in a downlight, and since it doesn’t influence the overall quality and performance of your lights, it only has to please you and fit your style.
 Make sure to choose something that will go well with your bathroom decor.
 White bezels are the most universal and most frequently chosen.

 - Fire-rated.
 All lights are carefully tested, but not all are fire-rated, which means that they meet all the fire safety standards.

 Where Should Downlights Be Placed in a Bathroom?

-Then, you need to know how you will be using your bathroom downlights to choose the proper brightness, temperature and beam angle.
-For example, a mirror where you put your make-up on or shave your facial hair is an important focal point that should be well-lit.
+The positioning of your bathroom downlights is crucial for achieving the most pleasing and functional effect.
+The first and the most important thing you need to remember is safety measures.
+If your lights differ when it comes to IP rating, make sure you put the right lights in the correct zones.
+Another thing to consider is how you will be using your bathroom downlights.
+Knowing this will allow you to choose the proper brightness, temperature, and beam angle.
+For example, a mirror where you put your makeup on or shave your facial hair is an important focal point that should be well-lit.

 How Many Downlights Do You Need in a Bathroom?

 Of course, the final number will depend on the size of your bathroom and the desired effect.
 But considering that your bathroom has three zones, three downlights are an absolute minimum.
 Downlights are versatile enough for you to experiment – you can either create some focal points in a room or light it up entirely.
 It’s crucial to determine all focal points to ensure that you have the proper lighting whenever you need it.
 If you have some doubts, remember that it’s always better to have more lights than end up with too little.
 You can always use a dimmer switch to regulate its usage.